Global digital divide: Cognitive access

 In order to use computer technology, a certain level of information literacy is needed.
-Further challenges include information overload and the ability to find and use reliable information.
+Further challenges include information overload and the ability to find, discern, and use what is reliable information.

 Design access

-Computers need to be accessible to individuals with different learning and physical abilities including complying with Section 508 of the Rehabilitation Act as amended by the Workforce Investment Act of 1998 in the United States.
+Technology, such as computers, needs to be accessible to individuals with different learning and physical abilities including complying with Section 508 of the Rehabilitation Act as amended by the Workforce Investment Act of 1998 in the United States.

 Institutional access

 In illustrating institutional access, Wilson states "the numbers of users are greatly affected by whether access is offered only through individual homes or whether it is offered through schools, community centers, religious institutions, cybercafés, or post offices, especially in poor countries where computer access at work or home is highly limited".

 Political access

 Guillen & Suarez argue that "democratic political regimes enable faster growth of the Internet than authoritarian or totalitarian regimes."
 The Internet is considered a form of e-democracy, and attempting to control what citizens can or cannot view is in contradiction to this.
 Recently situations in Iran and China have denied people the ability to access certain websites and disseminate information.
 Iran has prohibited the use of high-speed Internet in the country and has removed many satellite dishes in order to prevent the influence of Western culture, such as music and television.